-- 1.1 The Accounts and Audit Regulations 2015 require that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - 1.2 The Public Sector Internal Audit Standards (PSIAS) mandate a periodic preparation of a risk-based plan, which must incorporate or be linked to a strategic high-level statement on how the internal audit service will be delivered and developed in accordance with the charter and how it links to the organisational objectives and priorities, this is set out in the Internal Audit Strategy. - 1.3 The development of a risk-based plan takes into account the organisation's risk management framework.
+- 1.1 The Accounts and Audit Regulations 2015 require that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or quidance". - 1.2 The Public Sector Internal Audit Standards (PSIAS) mandate a periodic preparation of a risk-based plan, which must incorporate or be linked to a strategic high-level statement on how the internal audit service will be delivered and developed in accordance with the Charter and how it links to the organisational objectives and priorities; this is set out in the Internal Audit Strategy. - 1.3 Risk is defined as 'the possibility of an event occurring that will have an impact on the achievement of objectives'.
+Risk can be a positive and negative aspect, so as well as managing things that could have an adverse impact (downside risk) it is also important to look at potential benefits (upside risk). - 1.4 The development of a risk-based plan considers the organisation's risk management framework.
 The process identifies the assurance (and consulting) assignments for a specific period, by identifying and prioritising all those areas on which objective assurance is required.
-This is then also applied when carrying out individual risk-based assignments to provide assurance on part of the risk management framework, including the mitigation of individual or groups of risks. - 1.4 The following factors have been considered when developing the internal audit plan: - The risk profile and maturity of the Council; - Previous assurance gradings given in each area; - Any declarations to avoid conflicts of interest; - The requirements of the use of specialists e.g. IT auditors; - Striking the right balance over the range of reviews needing to be delivered, for example systems and risk-based reviews, specific key controls testing, value for money and added value reviews; - Allowing contingency time to undertake ad-hoc reviews or fraud investigations as necessary: - The time required to carry out the audit planning process effectively as well as regular reporting to and attendance at Audit and Risk Committee, the development of the annual report and opinion and the Quality Assurance and Improvement Programme. - 1.5 In accordance with best practice the Audit Committee should 'review and assess the annual internal audit work plan'.
+This is then also applied when carrying out individual risk-based assignments to provide assurance on part of the risk management framework, including the mitigation of individual or groups of risks. - 1.5 The following factors are also considered when developing the internal audit plan: - The risk profile and maturity of the Council; - Previous assurance gradings given in each area; - Any declarations to avoid conflicts of interest; - The requirements of the use of specialists e.g., IT auditors; - Striking the right balance over the range of reviews needing to be delivered, for example, systems and risk-based reviews, specific key controls testing, value for money and added value reviews; - Allowing contingency time to undertake ad-hoc reviews or fraud investigations as necessary; - The time required to carry out the audit planning process effectively as well as regular reporting to and attendance at Audit Committee, the development of the annual report and opinion and the Quality Assurance and Improvement Programme. - 1.6 In accordance with best practice the Audit Committee should 'review and assess the annual internal audit work plan'.

-2. AUDIT CHARTER
+2. INTERNAL AUDIT CHARTER

-- 2.1 There is an obligation under the PSIAS for the Charter to be periodically reviewed and presented.
-This Charter is therefore reviewed annually by the Head of Internal Audit to confirm its ongoing validity and completeness, and presented to the Section 151 Officer, and the Audit Committee.
-The Charter is attached at Appendix 1. - 2.2 As part of the review of the Audit Charter the Code of Ethics are also reviewed by the Head of Internal Audit, and it is ensured that the Internal Audit Services contractor staff, as well as the Head of Internal Audit and Internal Audit Trainee adhere to these, specifically with regard to; integrity, objectivity, confidentiality and competency.
-Formal sign off to acceptance of the Code of Ethics is retained by Eastern Internal Audit Services.
+2.1 There is an obligation under the PSIAS for the Charter to be periodically reviewed and presented.
+This Charter is reviewed annually by the Head of Internal Audit to confirm its ongoing validity and completeness, and presented to the Section 151 Officer, senior management and the Audit Committee annually for approval.
+The Charter can be found at Appendix 1.
+Please note that no significant changes have been made to the Charter.

+2.2 As part of the review of the Charter, the Code of Ethics are also reviewed by the Head of Internal Audit, and it is ensured that the Internal Audit Services contractor staff, as well as the Head of Internal Audit and Senior Internal Auditor adhere to these, specifically regarding integrity, objectivity, confidentiality and competency.
+Formal sign off to acceptance of the Code of Ethics is retained by the Eastern Internal Audit Services.